MicrosoftDocs/powerapps-docs/articles/kratosapps-tutorial-pcselector.md

 	![Vertical gallery that shows four OEM logos](./media/kratosapps-tutorial-pcselector/device-gallery.jpg)

 ## Filter the devices ##
 In this procedure, you'll use an expression to filter the **DeviceGallery** by both manufacturer and category.
-The expression includes the **Filter** function, which is one of many [functions in KratosApps]().
+The expression includes the **Filter** function, which is one of many [functions that KratosApps supports]().

 To confirm that the filter works, you'll open Preview.
 As you develop your app, you can test some behavior in the default workspace.
 However, you open Preview to interact with your app exactly as a user will.
 By testing your app in Preview, you can confirm that your app works the way you expect before you share it with others.